tataton/algorithms-karatsuba/README.md

 # algorithms-karatsuba

-Implementation of Karatsuba's multiplication algorithm in Javascript, using the big.js JavaScript library.
+Implementation of Karatsuba's multiplication algorithm in Javascript.
+Output is compared with same computation made with the big.js JavaScript library.